 Pay Senior Dogs Special Attention

 A joint supplement is a great way to lubricate their joints and help ease any discomfort that their arthritis might cause.
-If you’re not giving your senior dog a joint supplement on a regular basis — you might want to consider it during the winter months.
+If you’re not giving your senior dog a joint supplement regularly — you might want to consider it during the winter months.

 Just like us — our dogs are more susceptible to illnesses and sicknesses during the winter.

 In short, pay special attention to your fur baby during the winter — a little extra care here and there can go a long way in keeping them happy and healthy.
-Ice, snow, frigid temperatures, and the freezing cold can quickly turn hazardous for your dog.
+Ice, snow, frigid temperatures, and the cold can quickly turn hazardous for your dog.
 Winter is jam-packed with fun cold-weather activities, so go out and enjoy them with your furry soulmate!
-Just make sure to take extra precautions in keeping them safe.
+Just make sure to take extra precautions that protect a dog’s paws in the cold.
 Following our tips and advice is the perfect way to do just that.
 And don’t forget, a nice cuddle session is a wonderful way to keep you and your dog nice and toasty.
 Then, soon enough, it will be spring!